oceanbase/.github/profile/README.md

 OceanBase is an enterprise distributed relational database with high availability, high performance, horizontal scalability, and compatibility with SQL standards.
 It was born in 2010, and the OceanBase CE (Community Edition) was open sourced on June 1st, 2021.

-For more information about OceanBase CE, please visit our [homepage](https://open.oceanbase.com/).
+For more information about OceanBase, please visit our [website](https://en.oceanbase.com/).

 ### Get started with OceanBase